clr1107/tnetmgr/README.md

 -A ts-fw -i tailscale0 -j DROP
 ```

 This will allow me to connect to SSH via Tailscale and drop all other connections.
+I use this to allow SSH only from Tailscale.